TiannanSha/ada-data-story/index.md

 ##### Terrible Performance of NN
 It turned out that although being some of the most flashy classification algorithms, neural networks (NNs) perform really poorly on our very imbalanced dataset.
 We believe this might be because the data examples for no war (y=0) are too many and they provide the NNs with very strong signal, whereas the very few data examples for wars (y=1) provide very weak signal.
 So the NNs are overfitted to the "no war" examples and have not learned much from the "war" examples.
+The following plots show the two NNs performance using 5-fold stratified cross validation.
 ![Image](/images/NN90-roc.png)
 ![Image](/images/NN285-roc.png)